openshift-instruqt/instruqt/instruqt-tracks/cicd-with-ansible-automation-platform-and-jenkins-on-openshift/02-aap-configure/assignment.md

 ![AltText](https://github.com/redhat-developer-demos/ansible-automation-platform-continous-delivery-demo/blob/main/assets/aap_inventory.png?raw=true)

-After adding you can able to check the connectivity with openshift cluster.
+After adding, you can check connectivity with OpenShift cluster by clicking on “Run Command”.
-For that click on “Run Command”

 ![AltText](https://github.com/redhat-developer-demos/ansible-automation-platform-continous-delivery-demo/blob/main/assets/aap_inventory_run_command.png?raw=true)

-1. Details: Select “ping” Module.
-NEXT
+1. Details: Select the "ping" module.
+NEXT.
-2. Executive Environment: leave the default
+2. Executive Environment: Leave the default.
-3. Machine Credentials: Demo Credentials
+3. Machine Credentials: Demo Credentials.
-4. Preview: Launch
+4. Preview: Launch.

 ![AltText](https://github.com/redhat-developer-demos/ansible-automation-platform-continous-delivery-demo/blob/main/assets/aap_ping_op.png?raw=true)

-**Project** :
+**Project**:

-The project is nothing but an SCM of project where all playbooks & manifests are available.
-With the help of the project, we need to fetch her.
-From the left menu select a project and click on Add. give a name to the project.
+The project is an SCM of the project where all playbooks and manifests are available.
+With the help of the project, we need to fetch it.
+From the left menu, select a project and click on Add, then give a name to the project.
 The Source Control Type is Git.
-In the Source Control URL fill GitHub URL
+In the Source Control URL, fill in the GitHub URL:
 ```
 https://github.com/redhat-developer-demos/ansible-automation-platform-continous-delivery-demo.git
 ```
-Source Control Branch/Tag/Commit is “main”.
-And check the empty box of “Update Revision on Launch ”.
-SAVE it.
+Source Control Branch/Tag/Commit is "main".
+Check the empty box of "Update Revision on Launch".
+Now, save it.

 ![AltText](https://github.com/redhat-developer-demos/ansible-automation-platform-continous-delivery-demo/blob/main/assets/aap_project.png?raw=true)

 **Templates**:

-Templates are nothing but a blueprint for your job.
-Which runs the job by using all dependencies we created.
+Templates are a blueprint for your job that runs by using all dependencies we created.

-Add job template.
-Select inventory, project, and credentials & select the playbook that you want to run.
-Save & Launch the template
+Add a job template.
+Select inventory, project, and credentials, then select the playbook that you want to run.
+Save and launch the template.

 ![AltText](https://github.com/redhat-developer-demos/ansible-automation-platform-continous-delivery-demo/blob/main/assets/aap_templte.png?raw=true)

- Check the Jobs.
+Check the jobs.

 ![AltText](https://github.com/redhat-developer-demos/ansible-automation-platform-continous-delivery-demo/blob/main/assets/aap_templete_op.png?raw=true)

+Now, we'll take a look at Jenkins setup.